Mike Green (ice hockey, born 1985): Minor

-Professional
+Professional (2005–2020)

-Washington Capitals
+Washington Capitals (2005–2015)

 In 2005–06, Green split the season with the Capitals and their American Hockey League (AHL) affiliate, the Hershey Bears.
 He scored his first career NHL goal against Ed Belfour of the Toronto Maple Leafs on February 3, 2006, and finished with three points in 22 games for the Capitals.
 The next season, 2006–07, Green was selected to play in the 2007 NHL YoungStars Game for the Eastern Conference, where he registered three assists despite playing with a bruised foot.
 Not having played the 25-game minimum to qualify as a rookie the previous season, the 2006–07 season counted as Green's rookie campaign.
 He completed his second season with 12 points in 70 games, while still appearing in 12 games in the AHL with the Bears.

 In 2007–08, Green emerged as an elite offensive NHL defenceman while playing on a young and talented Washington team which included forwards Alexander Ovechkin, Alexander Semin and Nicklas Bäckström.
 Green earned the nickname "Game Over," made popular by play-by-play announcer Joe Beninati after his game-winning goals in the last minutes of the third period or overtime became a regular occurrence.
 Green finished the season with four game-winning goals to go with his NHL-leading 18 goals among defencemen and 56 points.
 Green did not start his goal-scoring run until after Bruce Boudreau replaced Glen Hanlon as head coach on Thanksgiving Day, 2007.
 That season, the Capitals made the Stanley Cup playoffs for the first time since 2003, and in his first career NHL playoff game on April 11, 2008, against the Philadelphia Flyers, Green brought Washington back from a 4–2 deficit with two goals in the third period.
 The Capitals eventually won the game on an Ovechkin game-winning goal.
 Known for his very powerful and heavy shot, Green took a slapshot from the blue line that same game that was blocked by Philadelphia's Patrick Thoresen; the shot broke Thoresen's protective cup and nearly ruptured a testicle, and he had to be taken to a local hospital, missing the next game.
 After the game, Green called Thoresen to check in on him.
 In Game 3, on April 15, Green recorded a Gordie Howe hat trick (a goal, an assist and a fight) in a 6–3 loss to the Philadelphia Flyers.
 The series went the distance, but the Capitals would lose in the seventh game.